Meeting Time: August 22, 2023 at 5:00pm PDT

 • Default_avatar

-Karen KM about 1 year ago
+Karen KM over 1 year ago

 Please keep our streets safe for children to walk to school within the Climate Action and Adaptation Plan.
 This also means keeping the streets free of trash, needles, and human waste.